Kent Weber, Co-Founder and Executive Director

 With over two decades of experience working with wolves and horses, Tracy understands animal behavior and has developed gentle handling techniques that are truly her own.
 Tracy teaches interested Mission: Wolf staff how to use body language to communicate with wolves and horses.
 She has also developed successful handling techniques for the captive Ambassador wolves to help them feel calm and happy in public, unnatural, and new environments.
 Tracy is currently developing a wolf/horse body language teaching program at the sanctuary, using positive interactions between people and animals as an educational and therapeutic tool.
 She published a book about her work, entitled A Walk in Connection.
 An accomplished artist, Tracy has raised money for the sanctuary from sales of her artwork.

-Mike Gaarde, Animal & Refuge Caretaker
+Mike Gaarde, Refuge Director

 Jake Menzies, Meat Caretaker